R Programming Language – Introduction

 - In the R programming language, the standard of some packages is less than perfect.

-- Although, R commands give little pressure to memory management.
+- Although, R commands give little pressure on memory management.
 So R programming language may consume all available memory.

 - In R basically, nobody to complain if something doesn’t work.

 - R programming language is much slower than other programming languages such as Python and MATLAB.